 ShortWaveMusic is my flagship project, established in 2005.
 It’s a global sound series which aims to preserve the sound of regional and international broadcasting around the world.
 Traveling with my radios to electrically-quiet deserts, mountains, and open plains, I’ve recorded hundreds of hours of music and speech from radio stations on every continent, with a particular interest in transmissions from Africa and the Middle East.
 The project will travel to the semi-autonomous territory of Somaliland in 2015.

 I began my life as a musician, and all of my projects stem from that initial impulse to create, collate, and share the sounds which speak to me in some elemental way.
 I grew up outside of Chicago and developed a musical style influenced by the electronic pop of my youth and more esoteric personal influences such as shortwave radio and the industrial architecture of the Midwest.
 I moved to Boston in 1995, re-branded myself as Science Park, and put out three self-played and self-produced CDs: Science Park (1997), Futurama (1998), and Disinformation (2000).
 I subsequently put out a commemorative anthology of my early music and sound-art for my 30th birthday in 2006.
 I’m returning to music-making in 2014 with a series of new projects, to be announced under this section of my site.

 I’m always happy to discuss new work and commissions, or just shoot the breeze about whatever’s here.
-You can connect with me via Facebook or Twitter, or send me an old-fashioned e-mail if that does the trick.
+Feel free to contact me via any of the social media links indicated above, or send me an old-fashioned e-mail via the contact form below.
+Thanks for stopping by!